ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-menu/index.md

 enterprise: true
 ---

 The column menu appears when you click on the menu icon in the column header.
-For ag-Grid Community, only the filter is shown.
-For ag-Grid Enterprise, a tabbed component containing a 1) Menu, 2) Filter and 3) Column Management panel is shown.
+For AG Grid Community, only the filter is shown.
+For AG Grid Enterprise, a tabbed component containing a 1) Menu, 2) Filter and 3) Column Management panel is shown.

 ## Showing the Column Menu